roknicmilos/django-smart-fixtures/README.md

 - TODO: About project
+    - Uses `loaddata` command under the hood to load fixtures
     - Easy media upload (images, files, etc.)
     - Load multiple fixtures without passing their labels to the command
     - Configure the fixtures to load in the settings
+    - Diff between this project and published package
 - TODO: Create metadata for the package (README.md, LICENSE, etc.)
     - Add this "about" to the metadata.README.md
     - Installation instructions